opwvhk/avro-conversions/README.md

 }
 ```

-Contributors ✨
+Contributing ✨
 ---------------

+<!--
+TODO: uncomment when there are multiple committers
 A special thank you to all who contributed!
 All contributions are sincerely appreciated.

-<!--
-TODO: uncomment when there are multiple committers
 [![Contributors](https://contrib.rocks/image?repo=opwvhk/avro-conversions)](https://github.com/opwvhk/avro-conversions/graphs/contributors)
 -->

-Are you interested in contributing as well?
+Are you interested in contributing?
 These links may be of interest:

 * [Contributing Guidelines](CONTRIBUTING.md)
 * [Good First Issues](https://github.com/opwvhk/avro-conversions/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)